PUBLIC WARNING

 Aung San Suu Kyi

 Criminal and Nobel Peace Prize winner Aung San Suu Kyi is still alive, but serving out her life sentence for crimes against the Junta in Burma.
-She would no-doubt be glad to know about the ways criminals have been using bitcoin to subvert the Junta in her country.
+She would, no doubt, be glad to know about the ways criminals have been using bitcoin to subvert the Junta in her country.

 Harriet Tubman